Measuring Distance between Reeb Graphs: Properties of the Functional Distortion Distance

-The above result is similar to the stability result obtained for the bottleneck distance between persistence diagrams \cite{CEH09}, as well as for the $\eps$-interleaving distance between merge trees\cite{MBW13}.

 The main part of this section is devoted to discussing the discriminative power of the \GHlike{} distance for Reeb graphs.
 In particular, we relate this distance with the bottleneck distance between persistence diagrams.
-We have already seen in Figure \ref{fig:twotypes} (a) that there are cases where the \GHlike{} distance is strictly larger (more discriminative) than the bottleneck distance between persistence diagrams of according dimensions ($0$th ordinary and $1$st extended persistence diagrams).
-Below we show that the \GHlike{} distance is always at least as large as (as discriminative as) the bottleneck distance.
-We will discuss separately the branching features (ordinary persistence diagram) and the \mycycle{} features (extended persistence diagram).
+We have already seen in \cref{fig:twotypes} (a) that there are cases where the \GHlike{} distance is strictly larger than the bottleneck distance between persistence diagrams of according dimensions ($0$th ordinary and $1$st extended persistence diagrams).
+We next show that, up to a constant factor, the \GHlike{} distance is always at least as large as the bottleneck distance.
+We take different approaches to investigate the branching features (ordinary persistence diagram) and the \mycycle{} features (extended persistence diagram).
 For the former, we have the following main result.
-The proof is rather standard, and similar to the result on $\eps$-interleaving distance between merge trees in \cite{MBW13}.
-It can be found in Appendix \ref{appendix:traditional}.
+The proof is rather standard, and similar to the result on interleaving distance between merge trees in \cite{MBW13}.